-The American Security Project (ASP) is undertaking a grassroots effort to build a consensus among Americans around the country from left to right, and especially among the non-political, that climate change is not simply a low-priority ‘green’ issue: it is a pressing national security threat, and should be treated as such.
+These events include meeting with veteran groups, religious and evangelical groups, and young conservative organizations.
+The speakers talk about security planning and war fighting, not about polar bears or ecosystems.
+This is a grassroots effort to build a consensus among Americans around the country from left to right, and especially among the non-political, that climate change is not simply a low-priority ‘green’ issue: it is a pressing national security threat, and should be treated as such.

-The climate we live in influences every aspect of everyday life – what you eat, where you live, how you make your living.
+The intent of these events is to show that the climate we live in influences every aspect of everyday life – what you eat, where you live, how you make your living.
 Changes to that climate will have a direct impact on every one of us.
+The key points are: